klausbayrhammer/go-kata/README.md

 To try it out is better to see the available values in you Go installation.
 Run `go tool dist list` to see them all.

-Try to build a binary for another OS or CPU architecture!
+💡Try to build a binary for another OS or CPU architecture!

 ## Task 7 - Beer

-It's Beer o'clock!
+💡It's Beer o'clock!